-LONDON—STR’s preliminary June 2018 data for hotels in Melbourne, Australia, indicates strong growth in both supply and demand.
+LONDON—STR’s preliminary June 2019 data for hotels in Melbourne, Australia, indicates strong supply affecting performance levels.

-Based on daily data from June, Melbourne reported the following in year-over-year comparisons:
+Based on daily data from the month, Melbourne reported the following in year-over-year comparisons:

 +44 (0)207 922 1965